 Speak To Your Personal Injury Attorney About Loss of Consortium Claims

-Cantor Crane understands that the way an accident impacts a life is never simple.
+Cantor Injury Lawyers understands that the way an accident impacts a life is never simple.
 We know that more than just the injured party is suffering from these events, and we believe that for complete compensation to occur, everyone affected by the accident should be included in the claim.
 Based on the facts of the case, the following people may be able to seek compensation under Arizona law:

 Your Phoenix personal injury lawyer attorney will have to carefully review the facts of your personal injury or wrongful death case and determine which family members may be entitled to receive compensation for their losses.